kaytaffer/IV1201-Go-Hire/README.md

 `RoleEntity` - JPA Entity representing a person's role.

+`ApplicationStatusEntity` - JPA entity representing an application status

 ## DTO/
-`CreateUserRequestDTO` - DTO containing information about a user creation request.
+`CreateApplicantRequestDTO` - DTO containing information about a user creation request.

 `ErrorDTO` - Class representing an error response.

 `LoggedInPersonDTO` - DTO containing information about a logged-in persons username and role.

 `LoginRequestDTO` - DTO containing information about a login request.

+`ApplicantDTO` - DTO containing information about an application.

 ## config/
 `SecurityConfiguration`- Configuration for Spring security.